 - Preheat the oven to 350˚F. Butter two 9" cake pans and line the bottoms with a ring of parchment paper.

 - In a large bowl whisk together your dry ingredients: 3 cups flour, 1/2 cup cocoa powder, 2 cups sugar, 2 tsp baking soda and 1 tsp salt until there are no more cocoa lumps (a few tiny lumps are ok; it also helps to sift the cocoa before using it).

 - In a separate bowl, mix together your wet ingredients: 2 cups warm coffee, 2 Tbsp vinegar, 1 Tbsp vanilla extract and 2/3 cup olive oil.

 - Whisk the wet ingredients into the dry ingredients just until they come together.
 Your batter will still be slightly lumpy.
 Divide equally between prepared cake pans, and bake in a preheated oven at 350˚F for 35 minutes or until a toothpick comes out clean.
 Let cool in the pan 15 minutes then transfer to a wire rack to cool completely before frosting.

 How to Make the Chocolate Frosting:

-Add 2 tsp vanilla and beat on medium/high until smooth (1 min).
-Now it's ready to be piped onto cooled cupcakes.
+- Add 2 tsp vanilla and beat on medium/high until smooth (1 min).
+Now it's ready to be piped onto cooled cake.